Skip to main content

 Pakistani and Indian

 Head out to University City for halal kabobs and curries at Kabobeesh.
-Not only are the kabobs (available in lamb, chicken, beef, fish and paneer) grilled over charcoal, giving it a smoky flavor, they’re all made to order.
-The curries — like chicken tikka masala lamb curry — pair nicely with freshly made tandoori naan.
-Specialities, like tandoori chicken pizza, burgers and pizzas are also on offer.
-If you’re an early bird, swing by for breakfast: deep fried bread, chickpeas, spiced potatoes, a salad and more.
+Not only are the kabobs (available in lamb, chicken, beef, fish and paneer) grilled over charcoal (giving it a smoky flavor), but they’re also made to order.

 Where: Kabobeesh, 4201 Chestnut Street, Philadelphia, PA